lincolnvirus/lincolnvirus.github.io/_projects/forex/real_lock_driver.markdown

 group: Technical adviser
 title: '“REAl lock driver”'
-meta: REAl lock driver
+meta: REAl lock driver.
+Technical analysis.
+Managed Locking Services.
+“REAl lock driver” – a tool to close a losing position using a managed lock.
+All proceeds from the product sale will be directed to the project development and charity.

 logo: real_lock_driver.svg
+og: img/og-real-lock-driver.jpg

-order: 5
+order: 6

 category: ea

-og: img/og-real-lock-driver.jpg

 lang: en
 ref: real_lock_driver